cgrinds/dripdripdrop/README.md

 Other similar apps
 ------------------

-This is the not the first third-party client for Tiny Tiny RSS.
+This is not the first third-party client for Tiny Tiny RSS.
 There are many [others](http://tt-rss.org/redmine/projects/tt-rss/wiki/RelatedSoftware) and more all the time.

 What Google giveth, Google will taketh away.